Boudicca accidents and incidents

 The ship was on 14-day "Stunning South Africa" cruise (itinerary Jan 11-25) roundtrip from Cape Town to Port Elizabeth, Richards Bay, Durban, Mossel Bay (dropped), with 3 overnights in Cape Town.

 Cape Town City's water crisis began in 2015, resulting in severe water shortage in Western Cape but most notably affecting the city.

 |25 January 2015||Fire Accident|

-On January 25, 2015, the vessel suffered an engine room fire, resulting in power failure (total power outage) and temporary listing.
+On January 25, 2015, the vessel suffered an engine room fire, resulting in a power failure (total power outage) and temporary listing.
 The fire incident occurred at ~4 am, off Casablanca Morocco’s coast (North Africa), en-route from Cadiz to Lanzarote.

-On January 28, Fred Olsen Cruise Line flew all the 784 passengers home from Canary Islands (out of Tenerife to Southampton).
-As compensation, each of them received full refund plus 50% future Fred Olsen cruise booking discount.
+On January 28, Fred Olsen Cruise Line flew all the 784 passengers home from the Canary Islands (out of Tenerife to Southampton).
+As compensation, each of them received a full refund plus 50% future Fred Olsen cruise booking discount.

 |September 2013||Cruise Illness / Norovirus Outbreaks|

 In September 2013, a UK news media reported a Norovirus outbreak affected 84 passengers (out of 760, or 11,1%).
 The ship was on a 10-day Baltic cruise (itinerary Sept 23 - Oct 3) roundtrip from homeport Belfast, Northern Ireland (UK).